-The World Meteorological Organization has reported that global temperatures are predicted to rise 3-5 degrees Celsius by 2100.
+The World Meteorological Organization has reported that global temperatures are predicted to rise 3-5 degrees Celsius by the year 2100.
 This far surpasses the maximum limit of a 2°C rise in temperature that absolutely must be avoided in order to prevent the worst effects of climate change, such as devastating droughts, severe storms, uncontrollable fires, rising sea levels, and the loss of many plant and animal species.
-In 2015, 174 countries came together to sign the Paris Agreement, pledging to strive to limit the rise to 2°C – nonetheless, the mechanisms currently in place by these countries are simply not enough to meet this target.
+In 2015, the Paris Agreement was signed by 174 countries, who on that day pledged to strive to limit the rise to 2°C – nonetheless, the mechanisms currently in place by these countries are simply not enough to meet this target.
 Circular economy strategies, however, are hardly included in these countries’ plans, yet show huge potential for keeping the global temperature below the limit.

 It is estimated that in order to reach this 1.5°C target, by 2030 global CO2 emissions need to decrease an additional 15 billion tonnes per year than is already being reduced.
 But even if all the current climate policies are realized successfully, the world would only see an additional reduction of 11-13 billion tonnes of emissions, which is 2-4 billion tonnes short of what is needed to meet our temperature goal.

 “We must move beyond incremental improvements and reimagine the ways we generate and deliver goods and services.’ – The Guardian